Skip to content

 You may have employed high-tech digital and/or physical safeguards and developed stringent policies, but they lose effectiveness if staff are either unaware or do not understand the importance of following them.

-Research shows that nearly half (47%) of Australians feel confident in their cyber security, yet just 34% have put in place extensive security measures - so education needs to be a key part of your strategy.
+Research shows that nearly half (47%) of Australians feel confident in their cyber security, yet just 34% have put in place extensive security measures.
+So education needs to be a key part of your strategy.
 Regularly facilitating professional development on network and IT policies with staff can provide a strong cornerstone to your school's cyber safety.

-Consider avenues to upskill staff on how to keep themselves and the school safe while online including what to do if a breach of policy (accidental or not) occurs.
+Consider avenues to upskill staff on how to keep themselves and the school safe while online, including what to do if a breach of policy (accidental or not) occurs.